What Licensed Painting Contractor Means in North Carolina

 Roughly 70 percent of Asheville housing stock predates the federal 1978 lead-paint ban.
 Kenilworth, Montford, the Five Points, Grove Park, West Asheville, and parts of North Asheville are dense with pre-1978 homes.
 If a contractor disturbs more than six square feet of interior or twenty square feet of exterior paint on a pre-1978 home, federal law (the EPA RRP Rule) requires the firm to be Lead-Safe certified, the lead worker on site to be EPA-certified, and the work to follow specific containment, cleaning, and disposal protocols.

-Asheville Paint Pros is EPA Lead-Safe certified.
-Our deeper guide on the 2026 updates to the rule — including the new dust-clearance standard and what changed for child-occupied facilities — is in our 2026 lead paint rules guide for Asheville homeowners.
+Any firm disturbing paint on a pre-1978 Asheville home must be EPA Lead-Safe certified, and you should ask for the certificate ID.
+Our deeper guide on the 2026 updates to the rule, including the new dust-clearance standard and what changed for child-occupied facilities, is in our 2026 lead paint rules guide for Asheville homeowners.
 The bottom line for hiring: if your home was built before 1978 and a contractor doesn't bring up RRP unprompted, that is a hard disqualifier.
 The fines for non-compliance are five-figure per violation per day, and the lead exposure risk to your family is non-trivial.

 Asheville-Specific Licensing and Permit Nuances